Graduate

 Master’s in Science (M.S.)
 Cybersecurity

-UMBC offers a Master’s of Science (M.S.) in cybersecurity for working professionals who wish to broaden their understanding of both the technical and managerial aspects of the field.
+UMBC offers a Master’s of Science (M.S.) in cybersecurity for working professionals who wish to broaden their understanding of the technical, operational, social, and ethical aspects of the field.
 Students will be able to customize their degree to best fit their career needs.
-The 30-credit M.S. program can be completed within 2-3 years and classes are offered primarily in a hybrid format.
+The 30-credit M.S. program can be completed within 2-3 years (part-time) and classes are offered primarily in a hybrid and/or online format.
 Students may enroll in the M.S. program either at UMBC’s Main Campus just south of Baltimore, MD or at the Universities at Shady Grove (USG) campus in Montgomery County, MD.

 Graduate Certificate in Professional Studies: Cybersecurity Strategy and Policy